 A recent line of research~\cite{marshall2019manifold,landa2021doubly,landa2023robust,cheng2024bi} investigated the concept of doubly stochastic scaling via Sinkhorn iterations~\cite{cuturi2013sinkhorn} applied to the standard Gaussian heat kernel.
-These studies demonstrated that the doubly stochastic kernel leads to significant improvements in kernel density estimation on a closed manifold, and in approximating the eigenvectors of manifold Laplacian, especially in the presence of high-dimensional heteroskedastic and outlier-type noise.
+These studies demonstrated that the doubly stochastic kernel leads to significant improvements in kernel density estimation on a closed manifold, and in approximating the eigenvectors of the manifold Laplacian, especially in the presence of high-dimensional heteroskedastic and outlier-type noise.
 Additionally, Cheng and Landa~\cite{cheng2024bi} established convergence results for the bi-stochastically normalized Laplacian to a weighted manifold Laplacian and also demonstrated its resilience to outlier noise.
-This paper follows a similar approach by utilizing the doubly stochastic kernel to obtain robust boundary estimates for data points sampled from a manifold with noise.
-The contributions of our paper are as follows: \begin{enumerate}[leftmargin=*] \item Similar to the characterization by Landa and Cheng~\cite{landa2023robust}, of the scaling factors $\rho_h(\mathbf{x})$ that transform a Gaussian heat kernel $k_{h}(\mathbf{x},\mathbf{y})$ into a doubly stochastic kernel on a \emph{closed manifold}, in this work, we derive a characterization of the scaling factors in the setting of a \textit{manifold with boundary}.
-Our second-order characterization in~\Cref{thm:rho_hx_char} has the form:
+In this paper, we follow a similar approach by utilizing the doubly stochastic kernel to obtain robust boundary and density estimates for data points sampled from a manifold with noise.
+The contributions of our paper are as follows.

+First, building on the characterization by Landa and Cheng~\cite{landa2023robust} of the scaling factors $\rho_h(\mathbf{x})$ that transform a Gaussian heat kernel $k_{h}(\mathbf{x},\mathbf{y})$ with bandwidth $h$ into a doubly stochastic kernel on a \emph{closed manifold}, we derive an analogous characterization of the scaling factors in the setting of a \emph{manifold with boundary}.
+Our second-order characterization, presented in~\Cref{thm:rho_hx_char}, takes the form:

-where $d$ is the dimension of the manifold, $h$ is the Gaussian kernel bandwidth, and $A_h(\mathbf{x})$ and $B_h(\mathbf{x})$ depend on the distance $b_{\mathbf{x}}$ of $\mathbf{x}$ from the boundary, mean curvature induced by the boundary at $\mathbf{x}$ and the derivative of the sampling density $q(\mathbf{x})$ in the direction normal to the boundary at $\mathbf{x}$.
-Since the latter quantities are typically unknown for a given data manifold, for practical purposes, we obtain a relaxed first-order characterization in~\Cref{corollary:rho_h_first_order_char},
+where $d$ is the dimension of the manifold.
+The coefficients $A_h(\mathbf{x})$ and $B_h(\mathbf{x})$ depend on the distance $b_{\mathbf{x}}$ of $\mathbf{x}$ from the boundary, the mean curvature induced by the boundary at $\mathbf{x}$, and the derivative of the sampling density $q(\mathbf{x})$ in the direction normal to the boundary at $\mathbf{x}$.
+Since these quantities are typically unknown for a given data manifold, for practical purposes, we obtain a relaxed first-order characterization in~\Cref{corollary:rho_h_first_order_char},